aws-samples/serverless-patterns/sqs-lambda-ddb-cdk-ts/README.md

-6. Once you have confirmed that DynamoDB is throttling write requests, go back to the [config](./lib/config/tables.config.ts) file in repo and lower the `lambdaReservedConcurrency` property to a value less than or equal to the current writeCapacity value of the table (1 is a sufficient value for this demo).
-If the writeCapacity of the table is already at 1, the lowest `lambdaReservedConcurency` value possible is 1.
+6. Once you have confirmed that DynamoDB is throttling write requests, go back to the [config](./lib/config/tables.config.ts) file in repo and lower the `sqsMaxConcurrency` property to a value less than or equal to the current writeCapacity value of the table (2 is a sufficient value for this demo).
+If the writeCapacity of the table is already at 2, the lowest `sqsMaxConcurrency` value possible is 2.
 Increase the `retryAttempts` property value to a high value (20 should be sufficient for this demo) to give Lambda time to keep up with any subsequent throttling events.
 \
 \
 **IMPORTANT:** Write down the approximate timestamp of when you make this change.
 It will come in handy when reading CloudWatch Logs.